UMMS-Biocore/bootcamp/session9/session9.md

 <https://support.10xgenomics.com/single-cell-gene-expression/datasets/1.1.0/pbmc3k>

-You can find the mtx file, and barcodes.tsv and genes.tsv files in the following path:
+You can find the mtx file, and barcodes.tsv and genes.tsv files in the following path from the cluster:

 ```
 /project/your_groupname/your_username/bootcamp/scRNASeq/pbmc_3k_processed